oh-data-sci/wordle_score_analysis/readme.md

     4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 5, 5, 5, 5, 5,
     5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 6, 6, 6

-the question we would like to answer is *which strategy performs better?*
+the question we would like to answer is *which player's strategy performs better?*

 ## graphical comparison
-one way to do so is by eye: here are the two score distributions plotted for the two players. one might get a sense that the weight of **player a**'s bars are on the leftwards side of the spectrum compared to **player b**. but comparison of the 3rd guess columns complicates that interpretation. in any event, how can we make that intuition more formal?
+one way to tackle this is by eye: the following bar chart shows the score distributions for the two players. one might get a sense that the weight of **player a**'s bars are on the leftwards side of the range compared to **player b**. comparison of the 3rd guess columns complicates that interpretation. in any event, how can we make this intuition more formal?
 ![distribution plot](img/score_distribution_by_player.png)

+we will look into four ways to do so.

 # method one: the median number of guesses
-*definition*: given a list of scores, the median score_ is the score that splits the list in even halves, such that half the scores are less than or equal to the median score, and half the scores are greater than or equal to the median score.
+*definition*: given a list of scores, the *median score* is the score that splits the list in even halves, such that half the scores are less than or equal to the median score, and half the scores are greater than or equal to the median score.

 *hypothesis*: the player with the lower median number of guesses has the better strategy.